I have a tech situation I am trying to work through at school.

 Then we tried this app out with my students.

-There are multiple levels, a learning to play mode, and assigned students slots that collect data FOR YOU!
+There are multiple levels, a learning-to-play mode, and assigned student slots that collect data FOR YOU!
 I love that you can even just let them play without assigning slots as well!

 IT IS SO MUCH FUN!

 Here is what the board (screen) looks like.

 I love that I have given one device to 4 students and know they are all playing and learning together.

 I gave this game to each table in my room, which has 4 students sitting.
 I leveled my students according to their ability just to see how competitive it could and would get.
 Then, I stood back and watched!
 My students did not need a tutorial; they got it quickly.
 And the games got a little heated, in a good way.
 My students were trying hard to beat their classmates.

 This app is perfect for the beginning of the year for sure.
 I also asked the creators to expand on this idea for shapes, addition, subtraction, etc. That way we can use this type of competition game all year long!